algomo/knowledge-base/docs/docs/integrations/zapier-integration/Introduction.md

 sidebar_position: 1
 ---

-Welcome to the Zapier Integration Documentation!
-This guide will walk you through the process of integrating Zapier with your application, allowing you to automate tasks and connect various web applications with Algomo.
+This guide will walk you through the process of integrating Zapier with application, allowing you to automate tasks and connect web application with Algomo.

 ## What is Zapier?